 “Exactly!” he replied impressed.
 “You really are smart.
 Maybe after we talk to him, we can skip back.”

 “But we do need to move a little quicker if we’re going to catch him so let’s try to walk faster.”
-Barnaby picked up the pace and swung Victoria’s hand up and down.
-She began to giggle and swung his hand in the same manner.
+Levi increased the pace and swung Victoria’s hand up and down.
+She giggled and swung his hand in the same manner.

 “Okay, okay, maybe I shouldn’t have gotten you started,” he said with a smile, “we have to be quiet now.”
 He understood their need to be stealthy but he felt he needed to allow Victoria a little fun.
-She had endured so much loneliness and misery over the years that he wanted to inject a little bit of happiness back into her life.
-He wanted to take away the image of the cold little girl who sat in front of her worn down house, crying.
+She had endured so much loneliness and misery over the years that he wanted to inject a little bit of happiness into her life.

-As she swung Barnaby’s arm with her left hand, Barnaby noticed she maintained her hold on the daffodils he had picked for her.
+As she swung Levi’s arm with her left hand, Levi noticed she maintained her hold on the daffodils he had picked for her.

 “Did you carry the flowers up the tree with you?” he asked.

 “Yes.
-I put them in my mouth so I could use both hands,” she replied with a smile and held them up for Barnaby to see.
+I put them in my mouth so I could use both hands,” she replied with a smile.

 “Those flowers are important to you, huh?”

 “My dad picked me flowers before he left.
-He would lay them on my pillow and when I woke up they would be next to me.”
+He laid them on my pillow next to me before I woke.”

 “So the flowers remind you of your dad?”
-Barnaby concluded.
+Levi concluded.

 “I guess.
 I guess they remind me of my dad and my mom.”
-She held the flowers up again.
+She held up the flowers.
 “I pretend each flower is a part of my family.
 This big one is my dad.
 This one is my mom and this one is me.
 I don’t want to lose any of the flowers.”

-They rounded the end of the pond and Barnaby realized this was the first time all evening he had circled to the other side of the murky water.
+They rounded the end of the pond to the other side of the murky water for the first time that evening.
 Small frogs hopped from the edge and disappeared with a tiny splash beneath the surface as they approached.

 “It’s okay.
 It is neat to see frogs.
 Especially when they look like a family playing.”

-“I didn’t have any brothers.”
+“I didn’t have brothers.”
 She hung her head.
-“My mom almost had another baby but he died when he was little.”
+“My mom had another baby but he died when he was little.”

 “Oh no, I’m really sorry to hear that.”

 “Yes, that happens sometimes.
-I’m sure your mommy was very sad.”
+I’m sure your mommy was sad.”

-“Some dads want boys especially when they already have a girl,” Barnaby replied.
-“I’m sure he loved you very much though.”
+“Some dads want boys especially when they already have a girl,” Levi replied.
+“I’m sure he loved you very much!”

 “He did,” she replied with no doubt in her voice.
 “Do you want boys?”